danymat/INSAnonym-utils/docs/insanonym-metrics.md

 This metric consits in calculating the difference of hours of each row between the original and anonymized dataframe.
 We doesn't value the difference of days:
-- e.g an anonymized row with date=26/03/2020 11:20:21 and the original with date=20/03/2020 10:20:21 will count only 1 hour of difference (despite the facte taht the days have changed).
+- e.g an anonymized row with date=26/03/2020 11:20:21 and the original with date=20/03/2020 10:20:21 will count only 1 hour of difference (despite the fact that the days have changed).

 ### Score